hamishcoleman/ble-gadgets/README.md

 ## test_ble

-test_ble        - script to fetch attributes from BLE devices.
-    Devices must have been discovered by turning bluetooth scanning on beforehand.
+This tool provides a general-purpose characteristic download from bluetooth devices.
+While the devices list must have been populated by performing a bluetooth scan beforehand, it will automatically connect to the devices.

 By default it only fetches "known" attributes that are in the category "graphable".
-Use the "--help" option for more details
+Use the "--help" option for more details on changing this.

+The tool uses a heuristic to try to exclude non BLE devices, but this can be disabled with the "--also_nonble" option.

 ## test_owon